vizzuhq/vizzu-lib/FAQ.md

 ## Why on(), off(), feature() methods fail after constructor call?

-Vizzu constructor have to load Vizzu's WebAssembly module, which is done in an assyncron manner to prevent blocking the whole page.
+Vizzu constructor has to load Vizzu's WebAssembly module, which is done in an asyncronous manner to prevent blocking the whole page.
-Because of this, any method except animate() will throw an exception while the library is not initialized.
+Because of this, any method except `animate()` will throw an exception while the library is not initialized.

 There is an `initializing` promise in the Vizzu class which will resolve when initialization is finished.
 All methods can be called after this promise is resolved.